Kitware/vtk-js/Sources/Common/DataModel/BoundingBox/api.md

 ### addBox(otherInstance)

-Change the bouding box to be the union of itself and bbox
+Change the bounding box to be the union of itself and bbox

 ### addBounds(xMin, xMax, yMin, yMax, zMin, zMax)